 Housing costs in Imperial Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 One of the nice things about Imperial Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Imperial Beach in 2010 was $20,339, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $81,356 for a family of four.
+The per capita income in Imperial Beach in 2018 was $25,013, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $100,052 for a family of four.
 However, Imperial Beach contains both very wealthy and poor people as well.

 Imperial Beach is an extremely ethnically-diverse city.
 The people who call Imperial Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Imperial Beach, accounting for 50.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Imperial Beach, accounting for 51.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Imperial Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Imperial Beach include Irish, English, Italian, and French .
+Important ancestries of people in Imperial Beach include German, Irish, English, Italian, and European.

 The most common language spoken in Imperial Beach is English.
 Other important languages spoken here include Spanish and Tagalog.